Indefinite Kernel Logistic Regression with Concave-inexact-convex Procedure: Introduction

 \section{Introduction}

-Kernel methods \cite{Sch2003Learning} are powerful statistical machine learning techniques, which have been widely and successfully used.
-The representative kernel-based algorithms include Support Vector Machine (SVM, \cite{Vapnik2000The}) with kernels, Kernel Logistic Regression (KLR, \cite{Zhu2002Kernel}), Kernel Fisher Discriminant Analysis (KFDA, \cite{Pekalska2009Kernel}), and so on.
-In these kernel-based methods, the corresponding kernel matrix is required to be symmetric and positive semi-definite to satisfy Mercer's condition.
-By doing so, the above methods can be well analyzed with solid theoretical foundations in the reproducing kernel Hilbert spaces (RKHS) \cite{Evgeniou2000R}.
+\IEEEPARstart{K}{ernel} methods \cite{Sch2003Learning,Vapnik2000The} have been successfully applied to many machine learning tasks such as classification \cite{Zhu2002Kernel,Chen2016Multi}, regression \cite{drucker1997support}, and clustering \cite{dhillon2004kernel}.
+In these algorithms, a kernel function $\mathcal{K}(\bm{x}_i,\bm{x}_j)$ is employed to evaluate the similarity between two data points $\bm{x}_i$ and $\bm{x}_j$.
+Herein, a positive definite kernel $\mathcal{K}$ results in a positive semi-definite (PSD) kernel matrix $\bm{K}$ to satisfy Mercer's condition.
+Consequently, the above approaches with positive definite kernels can be theoretically analyzed in the reproducing kernel Hilbert spaces (RKHS) \cite{Evgeniou2000R}.

-However, in practice, we often meet some sophisticated similarity or dissimilarity measures that are either \emph{indefinite} (real, symmetric, but not positive semi-positive) or for which the Mercer's condition is difficult to verify.
-For example, in multimedia area, one can use the human-judged similarities between concepts and words in music recommendation \cite{Wang2014Improving}, video recommendation \cite{Shah2014ADVISOR}, or utilize dynamic time warping \cite{Keogh2005Exact} for time series, or consider the Kullback-Leibler divergence between probability distributions.
-In these cases, many learning models boil down to be non-convex due to the used indefinite kernel which violates Mercer's condition.
-Hence, there is both practical and theoretical need to properly handle these measures.